Cause Shield

 Donor PII minimised at every layer

-Donor names and email addresses from our smart-webhook receiver are SHA-256 hashed with a per-organisation pepper before storage — we never persist the raw payload.
+Donor names and email addresses from our smart-webhook receiver are SHA-256 hashed with a per-organisation pepper before storage.
+We never persist the raw payload.
 Stripe transactions include the donor email so you can review flagged donations, and that data stays inside your account.
-Card data never reaches Cause Shield — your payment processor remains the system of record.
+Card data never reaches Cause Shield.
+Your payment processor remains the system of record.
 We see only the metadata your processor exposes (amount, country, BIN, brand) and nothing more.

 Who has access